GreenAsJade/react-dynamic-help/README.md

  - Support showing multiple Help Items at a single step in the flow.

  - Have the standard Help Item layout be more "callout like", so it indicates clearly what the target is.

- - Be able to style the target to show that it is the target (drop-shadow or similar)

  - Be able to target items via css selector as an alternative to ref
     - Don't know if it is even possible.